kensnyder/react-thermals/README.md

 }
 ```

-In components/Header.jsx we may want to show how many items are on the
+In components/Header.jsx we may want to show how many items are in the cart

 ```js
 import React from 'react';